 Defining the Terms

 The word spirituality has many meanings.
 The meaning often depends upon the context.
 Making things more confusing is a word people use as an adjective in everyday language.
 So it’s hard for people to know what you mean when you use these words.
-People use religious and spiritual terms to describe various human conditions.
+People use spiritual terms to describe various human conditions.

 Exploring or exploration means traveling, seeking, or searching in unfamiliar areas, and it is an action word.
 We use the term spiritual exploration to honor the tradition of the people who pioneered and transmitted these teachings to us.